lchen198/wypyplus/README.md

 The Built-in Calendar
 <p align="center"><img src="calendar.png"></p>

 ### The key feature of WyPyPluse is the lack of features.
-You will be amazed by how much you can accomplised with a simple tool.
+You will be amazed by how much you can do with a simple tool.

 * Only 23 lines of Python code with no external dependency other than the standard library.
 * Runs on Mac, Linux and Windows.